Code-Institute-Submissions/OliHickie-shakennotstirred_OctResub/README.md

     The final section is a brief description of what is available to a user when they sign up for the website.
 The three sections; create, discover and rate and review, lead to a sign up button which will take the user to a log in/register page.

+- **Log in/Register**

+    The login and register functions share a page and are both accessed via a card with movable tabs.

+    The registration form is simple and requires a user to offer a username (that does not already exist in the database) which is at least 5 characters in length.
+They also need to submit a password twice to confirm matching data before beging logged in and directed to the "My Recipes" page.
+A flash message lets the user know that the registration has been successful.

+    It's is similar for a returning user, although the form checks to see whether the username exists and whether the password matches the stored data.

 - **Cocktails Page and Cocktail Cards**

     The cocktails page is the main page of recipes.
 This is available to users whether they are signed in or not.
 Before the list of cocktails are displayed, there is a search feature and quick search tabs.
 The search feature uses key words and searches the cocktail names as well as ingredients.
 If no cocktail is found then a message is displayed informing the user of this.